infobyte/draytek-arsenal/README.md

-# Draytek Arsenal: Observability and hardening toolset for Draytek edge devices.
+# Draytek Arsenal: Observability and hardening toolkit for Draytek edge devices.
 Advanced attackers are increasingly choosing edge devices as targets.
 However, these devices are controlled by closed-source software known as firmware, often distributed in a proprietary format.
 This is an added difficulty for defenders and researchers, who must understand how to extract firmware to assess its security.

 This is more than just a hypothetical scenario, as we discovered recently when a client was compromised.
 With Draytek equipment at the edge of their infrastructure, the natural question was: Could this be the attackers' entry point?
 Over 500k Draytek devices are exposed to the Internet.
 Yet, no working tool exists to extract their firmware and assist researchers and defenders working with these devices.